Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceAcoustics.md

 Our auditory system does best within certain frequency ranges, where we are more perceptive.
 Such as the range of frequencies that make up human speech.
 Higher and lower frequencies of sound are challenging.
 Our ears are less perceptive to them, they don't distort or change as much while reverberating around a room, and can be basically meaningless in terms of phase difference.

 ### Unexpected Sounds
 When an audio cue catches us off guard, we may not be paying enough - or the right kind - of attention to it.
-We may need to stop and focusing on the sound in order to locate it, which is 1) bad for sound design but 2) useless when the sound only happens once, and unexpectedly, or at unexpected inteverals.
+We may need to stop and focusing on the sound in order to locate it, which is 1) bad for sound design but 2) useless when the sound only happens once, and unexpectedly, or at unexpected intervals.

 ### The Annoy-A-Tron
 Using the above information, can we imagine a device that creates noises that one can't find?
 One that chirps high pitch, single, briefly sustained, audio at random intervals with slightly random changes in pitch and volume.
 If you hide this device, it would be really annoying.
 Enter the "annoy-a-tron", a device created and sold by the now-defunct thinkgeek.com.